Docs / Device Manual

 Recommended hardware

 Antenna.
-For outdoor applications we often recommend an omnidirectional antenna with a lightning arrestor — many equivalent variants exist:
+For outdoor applications we often recommend an omnidirectional antenna with a lightning arrestor — many equivalent variants exist, such as a RAIGEN omnidirectional outdoor antenna with lightning arrestor or a comparable model.

 Gateway.
-For our own deployments we use the SenseCAP Multi-Platform LoRaWAN Gateway (SX1302) for its low cost and ease of use:
+For our own deployments we use the SenseCAP Multi-Platform LoRaWAN Gateway (SX1302) for its low cost and ease of use — order the variant for your geographical region (US915 vs EU868).

 The SenseCAP model above is an indoor gateway.
 For outdoor use it must be housed in a weather-tight enclosure or placed inside a structure, with the antenna connected to it and ported to the outside.